hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

 ### Wii mini: Next Steps

 Continue to [Wii mini cIOS](cios-mini)<br>
-This guide provides steps on how to get a basic set of cIOS installed on your Wii mini, enabling functionality on apps like USB loaders..
+This guide provides steps on how to get a basic set of cIOS installed on your Wii mini, enabling functionality on apps like USB loaders.
 {: .notice--info}